planttheidea/react-parm/README.md

 - Instance values will be assigned to the instance

-There are also two additional properties that are treated outside the context of assignment to the instance:
+There are also some additional properties that are treated outside the context of assignment to the instance:

-- `isPure` => should `PureComponent` be used to construct the underlying component class instead of `Component` (defaults to `false`)
 - `getInitialState` => if a method is passed, then it is parmed and used to derive the initial state instead of the static `state` property
 - `getInitialValues` => If a method is passed, then it is parmed and used to derive initial instance values
   - Expects an object to be returned, where a return of `{foo: 'bar'}` will result in `instance.foo` being `"bar"`
+- `isPure` => should `PureComponent` be used to construct the underlying component class instead of `Component` (defaults to `false`)
 - `onConstruct` => If a method is passed, then it is called with the instance as parameter at the end of construction

 **NOTE**: Any additional static values / methods you apply to the render component will be re-assigned to the parmed component.